 - Click OK and exit.

-Last but not least, you may want to disable those shortcut combination which can accidentally change your keyboard settings.
+Last but not least, you may want to disable those shortcut combinations which can accidentally change your keyboard settings.